MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.HDInsight/Set-AzureRmHDInsightDefaultStorage.md

 # Set-AzureRmHDInsightDefaultStorage

 ## SYNOPSIS
-Sets the default Storage account setting in a cluster configuration object.
+Sets the default storage account setting in a cluster configuration object.

 ## SYNTAX